rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 	}
 }
 ```
-If you wish an rqlite node to continue starting up even if it fails to perform the restore operation, set `continue_on_failure: true`.
+By default rqlite will exit with an error if it fails to download the backup file.
+If you wish an rqlite node to continue starting up even if the download fails, set `continue_on_failure: true`.